 And the best nursery room ideas come with a few practical additions that can help keep your baby comfortable at night throughout the year.

 Noah Levin, Chief Marketing Officer at Babysense (opens in new tab) explains, 'As adults, we know how frustrating it can be when the country is in the midst of a heatwave and you’re struggling to find ways to cool down.
 It’s almost impossible for a baby to communicate this with you, which is why it’s important we do all we can to keep their body temperature as cool as possible.'

-Below, we give you some easy tips to follow to stick to so that you can ensure your baby stays safe, hydrated and happy in hot weather.
+You can use many of the tips in our feature on how to cool down a room fast to keep your baby's nursery cool.
+But below, we give you some easy tips on how to cool down a baby room to follow to stick to so that you can ensure your baby stays safe, hydrated, and happy at night in hot weather.